-The Charter: Our squadron's original charter is undated, but the charters forming the separate Warren Senior Squadron 304 and Warren Cadet Squadron 304 were signed by Maj Gen Lucas V. Beau, CAP National Commander 1947-1955, therefore dating our beginnings to that time period.
+The Charter: According to a historical document from National Headquarters, the Youngstown Squadron met at the Youngstown Municipal Airport (now Youngstown-Warren Regional Airport) as of 23 August 1944.
+At the time this was the only squadron in the area.
+Our squadron's paper charter certificate is undated, but the charters forming the separate Warren Senior Squadron 304 and Warren Cadet Squadron 304 were signed by Maj Gen Lucas V. Beau, CAP National Commander 1947-1955.
 On 4 May 1962 the two squadrons were combined as the Warren Composite Squadron 304C.
 Originally there were squadrons in Alliance, Ashtabula, East Liverpool, Salem, Warren, and Youngstown.
-The unit closest to us, the Youngstown Composite Squadron 301, were extreme rivals, mostly amongst the senior members.
+The unit closest to us, the Youngstown Composite Squadron 301, were extreme rivals, mostly among the senior members.

 The 1960's: This information about the 60's comes from an e-mail from a former commander of the Youngstown Composite Squadron 301, Mr. Wayne B. Charles.
 A copy of this e-mail can be found here.
 In 1964/65, our squadron formed a joint Drill Team with Squadron 301 under the leadership of our then Squadron Commander, Capt Charles Cole.
 This team won the Ohio Wing Cadet Competition twice and placed a very close 3rd at the Great Lakes Region Cadet Competition (the region competition was canceled the second time they won at the wing level.)
 During the 60's, Group 3, and locally Squadron 304, routinely hosted the Ohio Wing Conference in the Youngstown area.
 Operationally, the squadron also worked with the Trumbull County Civil Defense organization to prepare for the possibility of a nuclear attack on northeastern Ohio.
 At the end of the 60's, both the Youngstown and Warren Squadrons were among the most active in the wing with over 100 members each, in addition to sending the most cadets and staff to the summer encampments held at Wright-Patterson AFB than any other squadrons in the wing.